mts-ai/PyRef/Readme.md

 The detected refactorings can be found in the file "DummyRef_data.json"

-## Dataset for the Paper
+## Dataset for Comparison

-This tool was part of the following study:
+The original tool was part of the following study:

 H. Atwi, B. Lin, N. Tsantalis, Y. Kashiwa, Y. Kamei, N. Ubayashi, G. Bavota and M. Lanza, "PyRef: Refactoring Detection in Python Projects," 2021 IEEE 21st International Working Conference on Source Code Analysis and Manipulation (SCAM), 2021, accepted.